The 7Twelve Investment Strategy

 An equally-weighted portfolio may be effective in today’s turbulent times.
 “Equal weighting’s prospects improve when forecasting is difficult, when there are lots of investment choices and when the historical learning sample is limited.
 That more or less describes the profile of the capital markets.”

 7Twelve may be a natural alpha generator.
 How might you add alpha to a portfolio of large cap U.S. stocks?

 Answer: add small cap U.S. stocks.

 Or you could add real estate, which was the number one asset class among the major seven (U.S. and non U.S. stocks and bonds, cash, real estate, and commodities) for the same period.
 Or add TIPS to aggregate bonds.
 From 11/30/03 - 7/31/06, when the Fed Funds rate rose by 4.25%, TIPS outperformed aggregate bonds by 4.3% annualized.
-Or, add commodities, which was the #1 asset of the seven assets eleven times since 1970 through 2019, vs. seven times through 2019 for U.S. stocks.
+Or, add commodities, which was the #1 asset of the seven assets eleven times since 1970 through 2020, vs. eight times through 2020 for U.S. stocks.

 This is how you might generate alpha with a "beta" fund.
 This is also why we do not “fire” an asset just because it had a bad year.
 Example: the commodities sector was the worst performer for 7Twelve strategy in 2014 and for the first quarter of 2015 - but the best performer for second quarter 2015.